tango-controls/tango-doc/source/development/advanced/reference.rst

 :audience:`developers`, :lang:`all`

-**This chapter is only part of the TANGO device server reference guide.
+This chapter is only part of the TANGO device server reference guide.
-To get reference documentation about the C++ library classes, see [TangoRefMan]_ .
-To get reference documentation about the Java classes, also see   [TangoRefMan]_ .**
+To get reference documentation about the C++ library classes, see [TangoRefMan]_ To get reference documentation about the Java classes, also see [TangoRefMan]_

 Device parameter
 ----------------